 The next step is to choose a size for the virtual machine.
 It is recommended to use a machine with A4 specifications, or higher.

 Optional settings to configure.
-You can safely leave this as default.
+You can safely leave these at their defaults.

 Look over the summary and continue when ready.